JanssenProject/jans/docs/admin/reference/database/cb-config.md

 # Couchbase ORM persistence layer

-The recommended Couchbase version is 7.x.
+The recommended Couchbase version is 7.x or newer.
 This DB should be installed before installing Jans.
 After running Jans setup administrator should provide user/password with role which allow to create buckets and import initial data and configuration.

 During installation setup generates default **/etc/jans/conf/jans-couchbase.properties** and creates required buckets in DB with initial data set.